Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 Standard kit includes 20-inch alloy wheels, Matrix LED headlights with the 'Crystal Face' lit up grille, part leather trim with perforations, specific dash and steering wheel trim, an electrically adjustable driver's seat with memory and electric lumbar, heated front sport seats, a heated steering wheel, ambient lighting, sat-nav and digital dials, wireless phone charging, three-zone climate control and aluminium pedals.

-Options include 21-inch alloys, an electrically retractable towbar, a head-up display, heated rear seats and a surround-view camera - although the latter is part of the pricey £4,280 'Maxx' package.
+Options included 21-inch alloys, an electrically retractable towbar, a head-up display, heated rear seats and a surround-view camera - although the latter was part of the pricey £4,280 'Maxx' package.

 Ask the heycar experts: common questions